How some tourists ruin photography for everyone

 F*ck the rules

 Another great way of being egoistic is by disregarding closed areas.
 While these people might think, that it’s their problem when they get caught or if they risk their life for a photo, it’s also often them, who are standing in everybody’s photo.
-Others, who are respecting the rules, may now have to wait until they finished their photographic round trip through everyone’s image section.
-Sometimes it’s even worse and others may be motivated to risk their life too, because otherwise they have no chance of getting a photo without these people as a main photo topic.
+Others, who respect the rules, may now have to wait until they finished their photographic round trip through everyone’s image section.
+Sometimes it’s even worse and others may be motivated to risk their life too, because otherwise, they have no chance of getting a photo without these people as a main photo topic.
 This also happened to the landscape photographer Thomas Heaton at an active volcano in Hawaii, who describes his frustration in the following video.

 I am sure, that you all experienced both situations as well and I am also pretty sure, that I was one of these guys at least once for others too, because we all love to get that very special shot.
-My last visit in Canada opened my mind though, because I experienced quite a lot of these people that ignore everybody for their own good.
+My last visit to Canada opened my mind though, because I experienced quite a lot of these people that ignore everybody for their own good.

 The benefits of being respectful

 Please don’t get me wrong here.
-In my opinion it’s definitely not about being a holy person, but paying more attention to others and respecting them would make these iconic places better for all of us.
-Making friends locally nearly always results in better travel experiences and sometimes even in more real followers on Instagram (if that's what's important for your), just because you’ve been social by the real meaning of this word… ;-)
+In my opinion, it’s definitely not about being a holy person, but paying more attention to others and respecting them would make these iconic places better for all of us.
+Making friends locally nearly always results in better travel experiences and sometimes even in more real followers on Instagram (if that's what's important for you), just because you’ve been social by the real meaning of this word… ;-)

 What about your stories?
 Did anything like that happen to you too?
 I would love to hear from you in the comments below!